JohnsonJohnson, Evinrude, OMC, outboard motor, outboard motor repair, outboard troubleshooting, 6 hp, water pump

-The earlier 5.5hp and 6hp motors used the same size prop shaft, but once the hp of this series of motors gets over 7 1/2 hp the prop shaft increases in size to 5/8" so any interchange of used props over that is not possible
+The earlier 5 hp motors used a 1/2" prop shaft, then the 5.5hp and 6hp motors used the same size prop shaft, but once the hp of this series of motors gets to 7 1/2 hp, the prop shaft increases in size to 5/8" so any interchange of used props over that is not possible

 This particular motor also had a broken tiller handle and after searching e-Bay for a while I acquired a replacement off a later year, hence the different color on the photo below.

 |1972 Motor in running condition|